 Part D

 If you enroll for Part D within three months after your Medicare coverage kicks in, you will not pay a late enrollment penalty.
 If you enroll later and you did not have creditable drug coverage, you may be faced with a permanent late enrollment fee.
-This penalty is calculated in a very specific way by multiplying 1% of the national base premium by the number of months you didn’t enroll in Part D.
+This penalty is calculated specifically by multiplying 1% of the national base premium by the number of months you didn’t enroll in Part D.

-For more information on Medicare enrollment and how you can avoid these penalties, reach out to us today at 512-900-3008.
+For more information on Medicare enrollment and how to avoid these penalties, contact us today at 512-900-3008.